/HKScM-2022/js

 The Joseph Needham Foundation for Science and Civilisation

-This lecture series aims to promote Science, Technology, Engineering and Mathematics education, and to enable students to learn more about the recent development of various topics related to STEM.
+This lecture series aims to promote Science, Technology, Engineering, Arts and Mathematics education, and to enable students to learn more about the latest development of various topics related to STEAM.

 3:00pm-4:15pm